 A follow-up of sorts to 2016's Suicide Squad, Birds of Prey follows Harley Quinn after she liberates herself from the Joker's grasp and sets off on a new path in life.
 When she is targeted by the psychopathic crime boss Black Mask (Ewan McGregor), she forms an alliance with fellow Gotham City badasses Black Canary (Jurnee Smollett-Bell), Huntress (Mary Elizabeth Winstead) and no-nonsense cop Renee Montoya (Rosie Perez).

-How to watch DC movies in chronological order
+How to watch DC movies and series in chronological order

 The order is only slightly different for those wanting to watch the films in chronological order i.e. according to the events of each film.
 With the exception of short scenes at the beginning and the end, Wonder Woman is set in 1918 during the First World War, placing it much earlier than every other film in the DC Extended Universe.